Disclosures

 Our picks for best home improvement loans

-To make our choices for the home improvement loans, we collected 806 data points (26 individual data points for 31 lenders), including customer reviews and overall ratings from ConsumerAffairs readers, for popular lenders.
+To choose the best home improvement loans, we collected 806 data points (26 individual data points for 31 lenders), including customer reviews and overall ratings from ConsumerAffairs readers, for popular lenders.
 We used these data points to evaluate factors that impact borrowers most, like annual percentage rate (APR), loan minimums, repayment term and funding times, before making our final selections.

 Our picks may be Authorized Partners who compensate us.
 This does not affect our recommendations or evaluations but may affect the order in which the companies appear.